Escobar constants of planar domains: Introduction

-The constants $h_k(M)$ are higher analogs of the well-known Cheeger constant $h_2(M)$.
-The main motivation for the study of the higher Cheeger constants stems from the fact that they are used for bounding eigenvalues of the Laplace operator.
+The main motivation for the study of the higher Cheeger constants stems from the fact that they are used for bounding eigenvalues of the Laplace operator\footnote{{Note that there are two slightly different definitions for the well-known Cheeger constant $h_2(M)$ on manifolds with boundary.
+The choice of the definition depends on the boundary condition.
+The above choice for $h_2(M)$ is the one related to the second Neumann Laplace eigenvalue, see e.g. \cite{buser}.}}.
 This relationship has been intensively studied in the literature, see \cite{Ch69,LGT12,Mic15} and the references therein.
-In the same vein, the $k$-th Escobar constant together with another isoperimetric ratio (closely related to $h_k$) appear in lower bounds for the $k$-th Steklov eigenvalues \cite{HM17}.
-This has been the primary motivation for the definition of $I_k(M)$ \cite{Esc97,Esc99,Jam15,HM17}.

-The aim of this manuscript is to investigate the relation between $I_k(M)$ and the geometry of the manifold.
+We now restrict to planar domains.
+The study of {the higher-orders Escobar constants is a largely unexplored field.
+In this paper, we establish fundamental properties of the Escobar constants of planar domains.
+More precisely, the aim of this manuscript is to investigate the relation between $I_k(M)$, $k\ge3$, and the geometry of a planar domain $M$.
 We are in particular interested in the behaviour of $I_k(M)$ for $k$ large and the configuration of optimal $k$-tuples.
-This may share some similarity with the study of optimal Cheeger clusters, see \cite{BDR12,KL06,BP18} and reference therein for more details.
-A quantity similar to the second Escobar constant $I_2(M)$ also appears in the study of longtime existence result for the curve shortening flow \cite{Hui98,Gr87}. {\textbf{Main results.}} In \cite[Theorem 2]{Esc99}, Escobar proved that the unit disk maximizes $I_2$ among all bounded domains $M$ in $\R^2$ with rectifiable boundary, i.e. We conjecture that this inequality also holds for higher Escobar constants.
+This may share some similarities with the study of optimal Cheeger clusters, see \cite{BDR12,KL06,BP18} and reference therein for more details.
+A quantity similar to the second Escobar constant $I_2(M)$ also appears in the study of longtime existence result for the curve shortening flow~\cite{Hui98,Gr87}. {\textbf{Main results.}} {Escobar \cite{Esc99} and Kusner-- Sullivan \cite{KS98} independently} proved that the unit disk maximizes $I_2$ among all bounded domains $M$ in $\R^2$ with rectifiable boundary, i.e. {It also holds in higher dimensions.
+For the discussion on the higher dimensional version of this inequality we refer to \cite{CFNT17}.}